 The firms were allowed, however, to allocate kilowatt-hours from one plant to another.
 In this way, the firms themselves could decide to shut down one plant ahead of schedule but transfer that plant's remaining kilowatt-hours to another plant that, say, was located in a more critical area on the grid.
 Depending on how much nuclear power had been produced by then, Germany would have switched off its last nuclear plant around 2023.

-Germany's Big Four power companies (EnBW, RWE, Eon, and Vattenfall of Sweden) had no choice but to accept this compromise they had reached with Chancellor Schroeder's government, but they seem to have pursued a strategy of waiting it out – and of switching from nuclear to coal and natural gas rather than to renewables.
-By the end of 2011, these firms collectively only made up seven percent of Germany's new investments in renewables (see 2 - I "Energy by the people").
-During that same time frame, the share of nuclear in German power supply fell from 30 percent in 1999 to 23 percent in 2010.
-As of 2016, Germany had closed nine of its 17 reactors still online in 2010.
+Germany's Big Four power companies (EnBW, RWE, Eon, and Vattenfall) had no choice but to accept this compromise they had reached with Chancellor Schroeder's government, but they seemed to have pursued a strategy of waiting it out – and of switching from nuclear to coal and natural gas rather than to renewables.
+By the end of 2011, these firms collectively only made up seven percent of Germany's new investments in renewables.
+During that same period, the share of nuclear in German power supply fell from 30 percent in 1999 to 23 percent in 2010.
+As of mid-2017, Germany had closed nine of its 17 reactors still online in 2010 before the Fukushima nuclear accident.

 In 2016, the phase-out debate turned its focus to financing decommissioning and the final waste repository, which will have to be maintained practically indefinitely, E.On's split into two companies was an attempt to move its nuclear liabilities into the new conventional power company; if it goes bankrupt, the new company focusing on renewable energy would not be liable.
-However, the German government and the nuclear companies are currently working on a deal to ensure that liquidity is set aside in a special fund.
+However, the German government and the nuclear companies have been working on a deal to ensure that liquidity is set aside in a special fund.
 Up to now, the money has not actually been set aside, but reinvested - and would therefore not be available in case of bankruptcy.
 In 2016, the German government proposed a fund worth 23.3. billion euros, roughly 6 billion more than the firms had previously set aside.
-Furthermore, the money would actually be paid into this fund, not merely set aside on the books.
+That April, a Nuclear Commission headed by Jürgen Trittin of the Green Party, who had been involved in the original nuclear phase-out agreement of 2002, reached a compromise.
+First, the fund is increased to 23.6 billion euros to be paid by the firms concerned.
+Second, the money is to be paid into a public fund so that the money will be available even if a nuclear company goes bankrupt.
+In return, the German state is now solely responsible for nuclear waste disposal.